XuanyiJennyMa/pupil_cloud_data_preprocessing_Phase_1/Scripts_information.md

 ![Original folder names](Screenshot%202024-02-14%20153212.png)

-I personally prefer a shorter folder name, so I changed the folder names into this:
+I personally prefer a shorter folder name which still reminds me what this folder is about, so I changed the folder names into this:

 ![New folder names](Screenshot%202024-02-14%20153329.png)

+However, this process is completely optional.
+You don't have to change your folder name as there are also codes prepared to the original long folder names.